-The student has the right to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first class session, or the seventh day after enrollment, whichever is later but not including the registration fee of \$195.00, \$50 book fee, \$30 uniform fee for the Nursing Assistant Training Program; \$100 registration fee, \$50 book fee for the Home Health Aide Program; \$155 registration fee for the Sterile Processing Technician Program.
+The student has the right to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first class session, or the seventh day after enrollment, whichever is later.
+The registration fee of \$195.00 is non-refundable.
+The \$50 book fee, \$30 uniform fee for the Nursing Assistant Training Program; \$50 book fee for the Home Health Aide Program; for the Sterile Processing Technician Program are non-refundable after the cancellation period.
 A student may not cancel by telephoning the school or by not attending the class.
 After the end of the cancellation period, the student also has the right to stop school at any time; and has the right to receive a pro rata refund if the student has completed 60 percent or less of the program, less the registration fee, cost of the book and uniform.
 The refund is to be paid within 45 days after the cancellation date.
 Cancellation must be made in writing, addressed to the Administrator and delivered via U.S. Postal Service or hand delivered to the following address: